RetroDECK/ES-DE/README.md

 * FreeBSD 13.0
 * NetBSD 9.1
 * OpenBSD 6.8
-* macOS 10.14 "Mojave" to 12 "Monterey" (the M1 processor is supported via Rosetta 2)
-* macOS 10.11 "El Capitan" (v1.0 release only)
-* Windows 10
-* Windows 8.1

 If using a Mac with an M1 processor you need to install the x86 version of RetroArch and any other emulators, or you won't be able to launch any games.
 This will be fixed whenever a native macOS M1 build of ES-DE is released.